Gravity to Gravity Conversion

 How do you convert gravity to gravity?

-Formula: gravity = gravity Ɨ 1
+Formula: No of gravity = No of gravity Ɨ 1

 How many gravity are in one gravity?

 There are 1 gravity in one gravity.
-This is a fixed and widely used conversion in acceleration measurements.

 How many gravity are in one gravity?